 What Is a DDoS attack?

 A decade ago, DDOS was only a basic attack that trying to overwhelm connection with traffic with the aim of taking a certain web property offline.
-When leading web experts began fighting DDoS attack in the year 2000, the flood attacks ranged at 400 Mbps but as we speak they exceed 100 Gbps.
+When leading web experts began fighting DDoS attacks in the year 2000, the flood attacks ranged at 400 Mbps but as we speak they exceed 100 Gbps.

-The floods are generated in numerous ways including sending more connection requests that exceeds what a server can handle.
-They can also be generated by having the computers send to the victim huge volume of random data with the intention of using up the target’s bandwidth.
+The floods are generated in numerous ways including sending more connection requests that exceed what a server can handle.
+They can also be generated by having the computers send to the victim a huge volume of random data with the intention of using up the target’s bandwidth.
 Some DDOS attacks are so huge that they can max out the whole country’s international cable capacity.

 Specialized online marketers exist who buy and sell individual DDoS attacks or botnet.
 By using these marketplaces, anyone can pay some fee in order to silence websites that they disagree with or to bring to complete halt online operations of a particular organization.
 A week-long DDoS attack for instance that is capable of bringing a small firm offline could cost as little as $200.

 Beyond the democratization of DDoS attacks are the advanced techniques and targets.
 Today DDoS involves a series of attacks targeting multiple devices that consist of the organization’s security infrastructure as opposed to targeting connection bandwidth only.
 They include various applications and firewall or IPS devices that organizations rely on such as DNS, SMTP, VOIP, HTTPS, and HTTP.

-Today’s new realities of DDOS attack require new approaches to defense.
-Network experts have been in the forefront in looking for ways to combat DDOS attack for some years now.
-The best defensive mechanism against the modern DDOS attack is the layered approach combining cloud based protection and on-premise.
-With this type of protection, you are guaranteed of 100% security for your organization against the entire spectrum of DDOS attacks.
+Today’s new realities of DDOS attacks require new approaches to defense.
+Network experts have been at the forefront in looking for ways to combat DDOS attacks for some years now.
+The best defensive mechanism against the modern DDOS attack is the layered approach combining cloud-based protection and on-premise.
+With this type of protection, you are guaranteed 100% security for your organization against the entire spectrum of DDOS attacks.